![]() |

 While taking the tour of the caverns there is just a feeling of wonder and amazement looking at the beautiful rock formation.
 Then you add in all the history of Confederate and Union soldiers, and then the mystery of the escaped slave and you got yourself one good adventure.
 Not to even mention the importance of the Cumberland Gap itself.

-Now here is some interesting facts about the Gap Cave.
+Now here are some interesting facts about the Gap Cave.

 * The cave has a surveyed length of 16 miles and is the 42nd longest cave in the United States and 154th in the world.